-C. Commercial Property
+B. Commercial Property

 Commercial property is usually owned by private legal entities.
-Joint-stock companies (a.s.) and limited liability companies (s.r.o.) are the most common forms of legal entities used for the purpose of owning real-estate (or for any entrepreneurial aim, for that matter) in the Czech Republic.
+Joint-stock companies (a.s.) and limited liability companies (s.r.o.) are the most common forms of legal entities used for the purpose of owning real estate (or for any entrepreneurial aim, for that matter) in the Czech Republic.

-1. Limited Liability Company - s.r.o.

-d.
-Most widely used legal form for corporations.

-e.
-Highly flexible, with relatively few obligations.

-a) Legal Entity
+- 1. Limited Liability Company s.r.o. - a.
+Most widely used legal form for corporations. - b.
+Highly flexible, with relatively few obligations. - a) Legal Entity - a.

-f.
 A legal entity acts autonomously, represented by executive director(s).

-g.
-Subject to taxation independently of its members (shareholders).

-h.
-The rights and obligations of an s.r.o. exist autonomously from those of the shareholders and the executive directors.
+Subject to taxation independently of its members (shareholders). - b.
+The rights and obligations of an s.r.o. exist autonomously from those of the shareholders and the executive directors. - b) Formation - a.

-b) Formation

-i.
 An s.r.o. is founded by way of conclusion of a Memorandum of Association or via a Foundation Deed in the case of a sole shareholder.
 It has to be notarized.

-j.
+- b.
 Setting up an s.r.o. is uncomplicated and can be accomplished easily.
-Registration is done either directly by notaries or via the courts.
+Registration is done either directly by notaries or via the courts. - c.

-k.
 Under Czech law, it is not mandatory to set up a supervisory board as one of the bodies of an s.r.o.